jboard146/flipperzero-firmware-XC/ReadMe.md

 <br>
 <h2 align="center">This is a "clean" aka SFW Fork</h2>

-I'm not a professional coder not do i claim to be, but Clara's work is good, but I love the cute dolphin in the orgional firmware.
+I'm not a professional coder not do i claim to be: Clara's work is good, but I love the cute dolphin in the original firmware.

 The RogueMaster stuff is a mess and then the whole paywall in Pateron....